edgedb/edgedb/docs/ai/index.rst

 .. code-block:: edgeql

-    select ext::ai::search(Astronomy, query)
+    select ext::ai::search(Astronomy, query_embeddings)

-Simple, but you'll still need to generate embeddings from your query or pass in existing embeddings.
+Simple, but you'll still need to generate embeddings for your query or pass in existing embeddings.
 If your ultimate goal is retrieval-augmented generation (i.e., RAG), we've got you covered.